mdn/content/files/en-us/web/http/index.md

 - [Cross-Origin Resource Sharing (CORS)](/en-US/docs/Web/HTTP/CORS)
   - : **Cross-site HTTP requests** are HTTP requests for resources from a **different domain** than the domain of the resource making the request.
 For instance, an HTML page from Domain A (`http://domaina.example/`) makes a request for an image on Domain B (`http://domainb.foo/image.jpg`) via the `img` element.
 Web pages today very commonly load cross-site resources, including CSS stylesheets, images, scripts, and other resources.
 CORS allows web developers to control how their site reacts to cross-site requests.
 - [HTTP Client Hints](/en-US/docs/Web/HTTP/Client_hints)
-  - : **Client Hints** are a set of response headers that a server can use to proactively request information from a client about the device, network, user, and user-agent specific preferences.
+  - : **Client Hints** are a set of response headers that a server can use to proactively request information from a client about the device, network, user, and user-agent-specific preferences.
     The server can then determine which resources to send, based on the information that the client chooses to provide.
 - [Evolution of HTTP](/en-US/docs/Web/HTTP/Basics_of_HTTP/Evolution_of_HTTP)
   - : A brief description of the changes between the early versions of HTTP, to the modern HTTP/2, the emergent HTTP/3 and beyond.